-We recently relocated our Corporate headquarters into a more modern facility in Andover, MA, investing in communications, media and collaborative capabilities, engineering labs and security infrastructure.
+Our corporate headquarters is located in Andover, Massachusetts.
+In 2017, we relocated our corporate headquarters into a more modern facility in Andover, Massachusetts, investing in communications, media and collaborative capabilities, engineering labs and security infrastructure.

 Mercury Systems, Inc. was incorporated in Massachusetts in 1981.